 The long summer holidays are so exciting for children.
 But for many working parents, juggling 6 weeks of childcare makes this a really stressful time of year.
 How do working parents go about choosing school holiday childcare?
 Here’s a step-by-step guide to help you through the process.

 If you are lucky you might have an employer who will consider a flexible working arrangement.
-Or, even luckier, very obliging Grandparents nearby.
+Or, even luckier, very obliging Grandparents nearby (see Managing Grandparents if so!).
 If not, then the first step is to do your research to find out what is available.
-Here are the main options (cheapest first): Continue reading
+Here are the main options (cheapest first): Continue reading →

 When my children were little I didn’t have a mobile phone.
 Smartphones hadn’t been invented.
 (Wow that makes me feel old!).
 When we were out and about, there wasn’t the option to reach for an i-Phone to keep the children occupied.
 I had to carry a Kids Boredom Kit.

 Alongside snacks for staving off hunger and underpants in case of accidents, my bag always contained bits and pieces to keep the kids engaged in case of down moments or unforeseen delays.